Cornell-MAE-UG/fa25-portfolio-Dain-Lee05/_projects/2022-trig-analysis.md

 <br>
 ODE Model for Human Heart
-<br>After understanding, biologically, what is occurring in the heart, our group wanted to characterize the system in a way that made sense for system dynamics.
+<br><br>After understanding, biologically, what is occurring in the heart, our group wanted to characterize the system in a way that made sense for system dynamics.
 A logical first step was to develop an ODE(s) to describe the system.
 It was helpful to do research on if this was done before or if there is an existing model that is commonly used.
 As it turns out, in bioengineering a common model is that of the Windkessel Model [3].
 In this model, the circulatory system is treated as an electrical system.

 ![Shaded rendering of earlier version]({{ "/assets/images/fig2.png" | relative_url }}){: .inline-image-c style="width: 500px"}